Laravel PDF viewer: Build a feature-rich viewer with Nutrient

 FAQ

-What is a Laravel PDF viewer?
 A Laravel PDF viewer uses Laravel to render and view PDF documents directly in a web browser.
-It allows users to view PDFs without downloading them or using an external PDF reader application.
+It enables users to view PDFs without downloading them or using an external PDF reader application.

 1. Download the Nutrient Web library and extract the files.